Harsh-Kumar1510/Multi-Task-Audio-Classification/README.md

 # Multi-Task-Audio-Classification
-Project for Advanced Audio Processing Course at Tampere University
+Project for Advanced Audio Processing Course at Tampere University.
+In this project, we explored the effectiveness of multi-task learning for audio classification tasks.
+Our model was designed using a hard parameter sharing architecture, sharing all hidden layers but keeping task-specific output layers separate.
+We compared our multi-task model with two individual models trained separately for gender and digit classification.
+Results showed that our proposed model comparably to the individual single task models, as shown in the table below.

 ## Results from Cross-Validation: